nodemailer/ethereal-www/docs/faq.md

 #### 5\.
 How long are the messages stored

-Messages are stored for 7 days, after what these are deleted.
+Messages are stored for few hours days, after what these are deleted.
+Message envelope info also indicates the expected expiration time after what the message is deleted.

 #### 6\.
 Are there any rate limits?